 There’s no need to edit and style a home page or set up any menus and sidebar widgets.

 All you do is register for free, and then you can write articles and publish them in a flash.
 The user interface is extremely simple, so you don’t need any technical skills at all.

 You can link your Medium account to Facebook and Twitter and let it automatically post your new articles.

 If you want to blog without any of the hassles of having a blog, then Medium will definitely be for you.

-Free blogging and website platforms offer you a lot for the price.
+Free blog platforms offer you a lot for the price.
 So there is no reason not to have a great looking author website.
 Get started on your new blog to promote yourself, your books and your upcoming events.

 Don’t always rely solely on your social network.

-Take an hour or so to create your presence on the web and make sure that your name and your books are included in search engine indexing, so potential readers can find you.
+Take an hour or so to create your presence on the web and make sure that your name and your books are included in search engine indexing so that potential readers can find you.